Screening Tools

 ASQ Toolkit

 Brief Suicide Safety Assessment (BSSA): Designed to serve as a follow up to a positive ASQ screening, the BSSA is used to assess suicide risk further.
-This is particularly useful if the child or adolescent answers yes to one or more of the first four questions, but answers no to the fifth question.
+It characterizes frequency of suicidal thoughts, present of a suicide plan, past suicidal behavior, the presence of 11 different signs of suicide risk, and social supports and stressors.

 BSSA Toolkit